No one deserves to be bullied. Being bullied is not your child’s fault or responsibility.

 Bullying is a deliberate intention to harm somebody else

-The ‘bully’ may act alone or when others are around and cannot witness it
+The ‘bully’ may act alone or when others are not around and cannot witness it

 Bullying creates a power imbalance between the ’bully’ and the ‘bullied’